-I dismissed his subtle interrogation, “I just had a bloody nose earlier.”
-Dodging questions and making up reasonable lies had become a very handy skill I developed over the years.
+I dismissed his subtle interrogation.
+“I had a bloody nose earlier.”
+Dodging questions and making up reasonable lies had become a very handy skill I’d developed over the years.

-Rafe just stared at me.
-His whole body was tense and it looked like he had more to say.
-He let out a huff of air, “Fine.
+Rafe stared at me.
+His whole body tensed and he let out a huff of air.
+“Fine.
 Okay.
 Let’s just go.”

-The walk to his car was somewhat silent.
-But Rafe was used to it, I’m not a particularly talkative person.
+The walk to his car was silent besides the scuffle of our sneakers against the gravelly concrete.
+But Rafe was used to it.
+I wasn’t a particularly talkative person.
 Well, I used to be.

-I opened the passenger side door and slid onto the soft faded grey fabric that covered the seats.
+I opened the passenger side door and slid onto the soft, faded fabric covering the seats.
 Rafe stuck the aged key into the ignition.
-The engine roared and then quieted down, repeating the same thing three times before a beeping noise filled the air and the car finally started.
-It was his dad’s old car and it barely worked.
-But a car is a car and both Rafe and I were thankful for it.
+The engine roared and quieted down, repeating the same thing three times before a beeping noise filled the air and the vehicle finally started.
+It was his dad’s old car and it barely worked, but a car was a car and both Rafe and I were thankful for it.

 “Is there anything you want to do?”
 Rafe asked.
-It was Friday night and the social butterfly that was my best friend was not interested in staying at home alone.
+It was Friday night and the social butterfly that was my best friend wasn’t interested in staying home alone.